IBM-Cloud/iot4i-api-examples-nodejs/README.md

   node createUserShieldAssociation.js
   ```

 13. Generate a hazard event for your user.
-This simulates a message sent by  the sensors install in the user's home.
+This simulates a message sent by  the sensors installed in the user's home.
 The message is routed through the IoT Platform service and is processed by the Shield created and registered for the user.
   ```
   node simulateHazard.js
   ```